IRIS-Digital-Dosimeter/IRIS-Project/GPSinfo.md

 4. Use a `Micro-B USB to USB-A` cable to connect the Adalogger to a computer
     - Arduino IDE should identify the Adalogger board automatically

-## Testing Adalogger
+## Adalogger Testing

 `Important`: Arduino Integrated Development Environment (IDE) comes with several example code files ready to run.

-- Testing blink
+1. Testing blink
    - File > Examples > 01.Basics > Blink
    - Adjust delay time as needed
    - Status: Successful trial